 One of the best ways to support Seven Women is to buy our products and tell your friends to do the same.

 Our handmade range has some great gift ware, winter woollies and light colourful accessories to brighten up any outfit.

 All our products are 100% fair trade, with all profit going toward supporting our programs.

-Hands-On-Development runs immersive tours to Nepal aimed at broadening perspectives and developing understanding of Nepal by experiencing different aspects of its society.
+Hands-On-Development runs immersive tours to Nepal aimed at challenging and broadening perspectives and developing understanding of Nepal by experiencing different aspects of its society.
 These tours allow visitors to meet and share with Nepali people so they can learn and grow through experiencing their culture and daily life.learn more

 Seven Women exists today because of the thousands of people who have donated to our programs and bought our fair-trade products.
 All donations over $2 are tax deductible and can be made on our donate page.